Arun321Raman/SmartTurismo/README.md

  and turns it into a yes or no prediction.

-index.js gives a socket.io server that receives and parses data sent by the pred.js code
+Index.js gives a socket.io server that receives and parses data sent by the pred.js code.

-pred.js should be inserted in the head of all of the websites that the prediction should be ran on---it will send necessary data points to the index.js server.
+Pred.js should be inserted in the head of all of the websites that the prediction should be ran on---it will send necessary data points to the index.js server.

-Note - when inserting url of the website you want to collect data on in pred.js code, make sure to follow format    http://number/    , for example.    http://216.137.179.27:3000/  ,   within the quote marks
+Note - when inserting url of the website you want to collect data on in pred.js code, make sure to follow format    http://number/    , for example.    http://216.137.179.27:3000/  ,   within the quote marks.

 Note: depending on setup, SmartTurismo may not collect data for all phone visitors, but will collect data on any computer user.